-Mr. Head reviewed all evidence in the case, and learned that no videotape was made of the arrest.
-Plus, in checking the police officer’s background, Mr. Head discovered that the officer had very limited training on administering field sobriety tests after making a small number of arrests for driving under the influence of alcohol.
-So, a motion to exclude the three standardized field sobriety tests was filed, and was set down for a hearing just before the case was to be tried by a jury.
+Mr. Head reviewed all evidence in the case and learned that no videotape was made of the arrest.
+Plus, in checking the police officer’s background, Mr. Head discovered that the officer had very limited training in administering field sobriety tests after making a small number of arrests for driving under the influence of alcohol.
+So, a motion to exclude the three standardized field sobriety tests was filed and was set down for a hearing just before the case was to be tried by a jury.

 The judge heard the pre-trial motions, and denied all of the DeKalb DUI defense lawyer’s efforts to have the HGN (horizontal gaze nystagmus) test, the walk and turn test, and the one leg stand test excluded.
 Mr. Taylor testified at this motion hearing.

 The jury was selected, and the trial began.
 Mr. Head cross-examined the DeKalb police officer about his methodology for administering the field sobriety test “battery” established by NHTSA.
 What the jury heard was setting up Mr. Taylor to come in on the defense case later, to explain that the officer did everything incorrectly, and not in accordance with NHTSA training.